Managing Projects

 - Middleware — Next.js or Express setup code

-Each section includes your Project ID pre-filled for easy copy-paste.
+Each section includes your Project ID and API key pre-filled for easy copy-paste.
+See Credentials if you need these values elsewhere.

 Team Management